emilyjcosta5/emilyjcosta5/README.md

 ### Hi there 👋
 My name is Emily Costa.
 I love mathematics and computers.

+I am currently completing my Ph.D. in Computer Engineering at Northeastern University in Boston, Massachusetts, U.S.A..

+I am a full GEM fellow, sponsored by Oak Ridge National Laboratory, through the National Consortium for Graduate Degrees for Minorities in Engineering and Science, Inc.

+I completed my B.S. in Mathematics with a Computer Science track at Florida International University in Miami, Florida, U.S.A..

-Check out [my website](https://emilyjcosta5.github.io/) for more juicy details about me!
+Check out [my website](https://emilyjcosta5.github.io/) (under construction) for more juicy details about me!
 <!--
 **emilyjcosta5/emilyjcosta5** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.